-Pupils can follow courses in five languages: CIE IGCSEs in French, German, Italian and Spanish (CIE IGCSE).
+Pupils can follow courses in four languages: CIE IGCSEs in French, German, Italian and Spanish (CIE IGCSE).

 In all our work, equal emphasis is given to the four language skill areas of reading, writing, listening and speaking, and much of the focus of our teaching is on the practical application.

 We go well beyond the syllabus in content and all courses involve a cultural element.
 Our pioneering IGCSE French course, for example, includes units of work on la BD (French comics), le remake (examining French cinema by comparing French films remade in Hollywood), a study of the Occupation of France in the Second World War through film and some nineteenth century short stories.

 Pupils relish the challenge of studying a foreign language and a good number continue to do so beyond IGCSE, with a great deal of success.
-We offer courses in French, German, Italian and Spanish (Pre-U).
+We offer courses in French, German, Italian and Spanish.
 The teaching of literature and the focus on the culture of the country whose language we are studying adds a further dynamic to our provision of foreign language teaching.
 Weekly work on a personal portfolio gives students the opportunity to carry out deeper study of an area of particular interest, to read articles and news content of interest to them, and to prepare a topic for analysis in the oral component.